 The Great Yardwork Debate: Who’s Responsible at a Home Rental?

 On the one hand, your tenant lives in the space, so just as they are responsible for keeping the property clean, you might expect them to be responsible for yard maintenance.
 However, tenants see the yard as requiring specialized care, like when they request repairs to the roof or plumbing.
-If you don’t establish ahead of time who will care for the yard, neither of you or your tenant will act, and your yard will quickly descend into chaos.
+If you don’t establish ahead of time who will care for the yard, neither you or your tenant will act, and your yard will quickly descend into chaos.
 Here are a few smarter approaches to the yardwork debate, so you and your tenants enjoy a healthy lawn.

 Table of Contents:

-1. Self-service Yard Care
+1. Self-Service Yard Care

 This agreement states that the tenant is fully responsible for all aspects of yard care.
 That means tenants will need to properly care for the lawn and trees, take care of any weeds and perhaps even perform pest control if pests are affecting the yard’s health.
 You can either provide necessary yard care tools to your tenants (like a lawn mower and clippers stored in a backyard shed), or you can demand that tenants provide their own yard care tools.
 This latter option might require you to drop rent prices because it’s unlikely that many renters are willing or able to purchase major yard care equipment.